Nadia-Viltes/challenge_employees/README.md

 IMPORTANT:
 There are some tests that will fail because there are errors in the website that need to be fixed according to the expected results.

+## Reports

+After running the test scenarios, you will find the 'reports' folder at the root of the project.
+Please open 'rep.html' to view the test execution results in more detail.

 ## Answer about the activity

 Questions number 3: